Spinor Bose-Einstein condensates

-The Bose-Einstein condensed system responds to an external perturbation in a very unique manner.
+The BEC responds to an external perturbation in a very unique manner.
 Even if the perturbation is weak, the response may be nonperturbative; for example, the phonon velocity depends on the scattering length in a nonanalytic manner.
-The low-lying excitations of spinor and dipolar BECs are described by the Bogoliubov theory, as discussed in Sec.~\ref{sec:Bogoliubov}.
+The low-lying excitations of spinor BECs are described by the Bogoliubov theory, as discussed in Sec.~\ref{sec:Bogoliubov}.
 A spinor BEC can be experimentally prepared in an unstable stationary state.
 The dynamics starting from such an unstable state can be understood in terms of a growth of unstable Bogoliubov modes or the dynamical instability which may be triggered by quantum fluctuations.
 In Sec.~\ref{sec:Bogoliubov} we discuss how topological defects are nucleated after a quantum phase transition in the context of the dynamical instability.

 The magnetic moment of the atom causes the magnetic dipole-dipole interaction (DDI).
 The long-range and anisotropic nature of DDI leads to new phenomena even in a spin-polarized BEC~\cite{Baranov2008,Lahaye2009}.
 Although the strength of the magnetic DDI is the smallest among all the energy scales involved, it plays a pivotal role in a spinor BEC in producing the spin texture---the spatial variation of the spin direction.
 In particular, the magnetic DDI couples spin and orbital angular momenta under an ultralow magnetic field (below 10~$\mu$G), which spontaneously generates superfluid flow of atoms.
 Properties of spin-polarized and spinor dipolar BECs are discussed in Sec.~\ref{sec:DipolarBEC}.

 The dynamics of spinor BECs may be understood more intuitively if the equations of motion are expressed in terms of physical quantities such as superfliud velocity, spin superfluid velocity, magnetization, and nematic directors, as discussed in Sec.~\ref{sec:hydro}.
 We will see that the space and time dependences of spin configurations naturally generate a geometric gauge field.